 First, the size of the item is important because the more space these items take up, the less space you have for other pieces of inventory whether it is the same item or otherwise.
 This is important because each square foot costs you money.
 Also, examining what material handling equipment is needed to move each will have an impact on the width of the traffic lanes needed between inventory storage.
 Obviously, items requiring forklifts or other heavy machinery will require a wider lane.
 However, you also need to take into account the overall foot traffic in the area in order to ensure the overall safety of the employees in your facility.

 Stacking inventory is one of the most efficient ways of storing goods as it offers little to no wasted space between SKU’s.
-However, the obvious setbacks are that

 1. Not all goods can be stacked on top of each other.